citelao/sensible/_coffee_shop/5-hackme.md

 Yes, there are hackers who want to steal your money.
 In [the last section]({{site.baseurl}}/hackers/), it became clear that hackers target everyone with cheap, *scalable* attacks---attacks that can easily target many, many people or can quickly compromise many people at once.

 But that still doesn't tell you what types of attacks there are.
-What *could* a cyber-criminal do to compromise your [security]({{site.baseurl}}/security/)?
+What will a cyber-criminal actually do to compromise your [security]({{site.baseurl}}/security/)?

+Unfortunately, the quick answer is, "we don't really know."

+That's not completely fair---we have a ton of good information and empirical ways to [stay safe]({{site.baseurl}}/overall/)---but there's no one measuring the top types of attacks so you can prepare for them.
+Security research can seem really piecemeal.

 ## Bad news: completely classifying attacks is impossible

-Some bad news first: it is impossible to know every single possible attack.
+First: it is impossible to know every single possible attack.

 This is a fundamental fact about security, both online and off.
 It has nothing to do with how complex computers are or how new the Internet is; it is literally impossible to prove that *anything* is secure.